jdcbautista/jdcbautista/README.md

 ### Hi there 👋

+If you're here to check out my work, please bare with me.
+I'll have everything set up by the end of the week!

 <!--
 **jdcbautista/jdcbautista** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.